 9. EXPLORE NORTH BEACH

 North Beach is one of the culturally richest, most-loved neighborhoods in San Francisco!
 A buzzing neighborhood steeped in Italian heritage, you can find many restaurants and shops, as well as bars, hole-in-the-wall establishments, and independently owned coffee shops.
-This neighborhood boasts some of the most entertaining streets in the city!
-Along Columbus Avenue, you will find the highest density of Italian cafes in San Francisco.
-Simply walk around and enjoy the always-buzzing atmosphere!

 If you can get a seat at the casual seafood restaurant Sotto Mare, I’d highly recommend a meal there.
 Two other notable food joints to check out: Golden Boy Pizza and Betty Lou’s!